JEK-III/DataPubSurvey/SurveyPaperScrap.md

 * Evaluation of metadata ranks highly (196 / 80%)
 * *researchers recognize it's importance
 * *more respondents expected metadata evaluation from peer review than good metadata from publication (what's that mean?)
-* a majority (150 / 62%) expect an evaluation of plausibility that requries domain expertise
+* a majority (150 / 62%) expect an evaluation of plausibility that requires domain expertise
 * collection and processing methods (220 / 90%) presumably also demand some domain expertise
 * low expectation that impact will be considered (53 / 22%)